-Barbara believes in the intrinsic abilities of young people who are often overlooked and underserved and recognizes that solutions will come from young people themselves, as well as educators, leaders, and communities.
+Barbara believes in the intrinsic abilities of young people who are often overlooked and underserved and recognizes that solutions will come from young people themselves, as well as from educators, leaders, and communities.
 Collaboration can serve as an energizing force for positive youth outcomes in Connecticut.

 Barbara spends a lot of time visiting public schools and communities across Connecticut to listen and learn about needs and opportunities.
-The Dalio Foundation supports a number of organizations that support public school teachers in pursuit of this mission including DonorsChoose.org, Fund For Teachers, and Lincoln Center Education.
-The Foundation also seeks to make a difference for youth, families, and communities through its support of school partnerships, mental health initiatives, and local non-profit organizations.
+Dalio Philanthropies partners with a number of organizations that support public school teachers, including DonorsChoose.org, Fund For Teachers, and Lincoln Center Education.
+Every year, Dalio Philanthropies benefits hundreds of Connecticut teachers by giving them resources to pursue their ideas and professional passions.

 Dalio Philanthropies also seeks to make a positive difference for youth, families, and communities through a holistic whole child approach in partnership with public schools and non-profit organizations.
 Dalio Philanthropies works with Clifford W. Beers Guidance Clinic to provide mental health services for students and their families, and with the Yale Center for Emotional Intelligence to help students succeed in their social, emotional, and academic development.